SES (Senior Executive Service) Resumes

 Too often, people overlook the challenges they’ve overcome in the workplace.
 Those accomplishments are great content for your SES resume.
 In unpredictable economic times, many of us have to perform our missions at work with limited resources, with budgetary or personnel constraints, and amid ongoing changes.
 When you can still thrive and create results amid the chaos, you set yourself apart as a strong leader who can overcome and adapt.

-Five Key Features of Standout SES Resumes
+Five Key Features of Standout SES Resumes:

 The best SES resumes perform well for a reason.
 They have certain key elements that help them stand out and show hiring managers your best features.
 Consider these five factors when reviewing and compiling your SES resume:

-2. Quantifiable and qualitative results: While artful descriptions of your accomplishments can be compelling, numbers are effective tools on any resume.
+2. Quantifiable and qualitative results: While artful descriptions of your accomplishments can be compelling, metrics are effective tools on any resume.
 Whenever possible, use dollar amounts, figures and percentages to demonstrate the scope of your responsibilities and accomplishments.

 3. Specialized experience: Vacancy announcements include some necessary specialized expertise, and you can use our Headline Format to establish your core competencies that match the requirements of the SES application.